 The Basilica of Saint-Denis

-The Basilica of Saint-Denis is a Gothic style church located in the center of the city of Saint-Denis, 5 km North from Paris.
+The Basilica of Saint-Denis is a gothic style church located in the center of the city of Saint-Denis, 5 km North of Paris.

 From its construction in the XII century, it was dedicated to hosting the remains of the Kings and Queens of France.